 Dr. Simon Bennett FRAS - Observatories, installations, Telescopes, Solar Observing, Binoculars, Microscopes, 3D & VR - and Company MD.
 Simon with the late Sir Patrick Moore on the set of BBC 'The Sky At Night'.

-My interest in astronomy started at the age of 8 in the summer of 1971, almost 50 years ago.
+My interest in astronomy started at the age of 8 in the summer of 1971, over 50 years ago.
 My sister married and moved to America and my first US visit was to an Air Force Base in California.
 That summer, Mars was at a very close opposition, Apollo 15 was on the Moon, and I got to ride in an F111 simulator.
 That was it -I wanted to go to the Moon!

 Progressing from a 60mm refractor through Fullerscopes 6" and 8 3/4" reflectors, I started writing to Patrick Moore, and in 1975 was invited to his house, the first of many visits over the years.
 I went to UCL to do Astronomy & Physics and ended up with a degree in Geophysics.
 I went on to a field-based Geology PhD still with intention of going into space.
 However I got drawn into the oil industry & was there for several years at the end of the 80s, eventually going back to work in Academia.